 A steering committee comprised of executives, senior management and advisors meets quarterly to steward our commitments and guide strategies which aim to ensure positive outcomes for local Aboriginal communities.
 An Aboriginal Relations team supports the committee, and manages the day-to-day engagement and relationships.

-Syncrude also advocates for greater Aboriginal engagement countrywide, supporting organizations such as the Canadian Council for Aboriginal Business, Aboriginal Human Resource Council and Indspire, and through our participation in related committees of the Mining Association of Canada and the Canadian Association of Petroleum Producers.
+Syncrude also advocates for greater Aboriginal engagement countrywide, supporting organizations such as the Canadian Council for Aboriginal Business, Indigenous Works and Indspire, and through our participation in related committees of the Mining Association of Canada and the Canadian Association of Petroleum Producers.

 At Syncrude, consultation occurs regularly and directly on key projects and issues of concern.
 In addition, engagement occurs regularly through face-to-face meetings, tours and community events.

-A formal regulatory application for the proposed Mildred Lake Extension (MLX) project was submitted to the Alberta Government in late 2014.
-Consultation on this project occurred throughout the year with formal statements of concern received from four First Nations and three Métis Locals.
-Issues include the incorporation of Traditional Land Use (TLU) studies and Traditional Environmental Knowledge (TEK) into the project’s environmental impact assessment, tailings management, air quality, and reclamation and closure.
-Syncrude continues to work through the issues with each community of interest.
+Seventy-six consultation meetings were held with Aboriginal communities of interest on our proposed Mildred Lake Extension (MLX) project throughout the year to ensure they continue to be well informed about the project and Syncrude understands and responds to concerns.
+Issues raised include the incorporation of Traditional Land Use (TLU) studies and Traditional Environmental Knowledge (TEK) into the project’s environmental impact assessment, tailings management, air quality, and reclamation and closure.
+We continue to work through the issues with each community of interest.
 Discussions have also been held on the approach to developing Impact Benefit Agreements (IBAs) related to the project and Syncrude’s operations.

-Other consultation activities regarded odour concerns, land disturbance associated with a reclamation soil stockpile site, our annual winter drilling program, and tours of our operations and reclamation sites.
+Other consultation activities regarded odour concerns, land disturbance associated with a reclamation soil stockpile site, and tours of our operations and reclamation sites.

 Syncrude’s definition of an Aboriginal business is one that is at least 51 per cent owned by a First Nation, Métis Local, or Aboriginal person.
 The Aboriginal owner also must be in control of the daily operations of the business.

-Syncrude’s Aboriginal workforce comprised 461 people in 2015.
-It was our highest level of Aboriginal representation in 10 years, at 9.4 per cent of the total employee population.
-In addition, Aboriginal people comprised about 15 per cent of all new hires during the year, with Aboriginal employee attrition comparable to the general employee attrition rate.
+Syncrude’s Aboriginal workforce comprised 470 people in 2016.
+It was our highest level of Aboriginal representation in 10 years, at 9.8 per cent of the total employee population.
+Representation in leadership was at its highest-ever level at 7.3 per cent.
+In addition, Aboriginal people comprised about 19 per cent of all new hires during the year, with Aboriginal employee attrition comparable to the general employee attrition rate.

 Our goal is for Syncrude’s Aboriginal workforce to reflect Aboriginal representation in the Wood Buffalo region, which was about 11 per cent in 2011, according to Statistics Canada.
-We work continually to maintain strong levels of Aboriginal hiring, through the efforts of a dedicated Aboriginal recruitment specialist, our rotational employment program for Fort Chipewyan residents, and our participation in events organized by Indspire and the Aboriginal Human Resource Council.
-We also support education and trades training programs that develop the next generation of Aboriginal employees.
+We work continually to maintain strong levels of Aboriginal hiring, through the efforts of a dedicated Aboriginal recruitment specialist, our rotational employment program for Fort Chipewyan residents, and our participation in events organized by Indspire and Indigenous Works.
+We also support education and trades training programs that develop the next generation of Aboriginal entrants to the workplace.

 For a complete overview of our Aboriginal workforce performance, refer to the data table in our Employment chapter.

-Through the support of a $435,000 investment by Syncrude, Keyano College held Aboriginal Heavy Equipment (HEO) training programs at Fort McMurray 468 First Nation and Fort McKay First Nation in 2015.
-In all, 21 students – 95 per cent of those enrolled – completed the training and gained HEO certification.
-The program will be held in additional Wood Buffalo communities in 2016.
+Through the support of a $435,000 investment by Syncrude, Keyano College held Aboriginal Heavy Equipment (HEO) training programs at several Wood Buffalo Aboriginal communities in 2016.
 The six-week program is delivered through a mobile lab and simulators which enable students to train in a safe and controlled environment close to home.

 Syncrude annually publishes a comprehensive overview of our Aboriginal relations work and our progress in stewarding to our key commitment areas.
 Called Pathways, the review also profiles tremendous success stories and role models from Aboriginal communities.
 It is available for download here.